skerkewitz/SwignalR/README.md

 pod 'SwignalR', :git => 'https://github.com/skerkewitz/SwignalR'
 ```

 into your podfile.
-This will add the lastest version from the master brunch into your project - which maybe broken at some times.
+This will add the lastest version from the master branch into your project - which maybe broken at some times.

 # Alternatives
 - [SwiftR](https://github.com/adamhartford/SwiftR) SignalR client in JavaScript, running in a WebView, wrapped in Swift.